iaama5005/ROS_Installation_steps/README.md

  # FOR JETSON-NANO:

   Jetson-Nano comes with Ubuntu installed. this guide will cover the installation of ROS1 on the Jetson-Nano.
-A link will be pasted at the end of this thread that will take you to an excellent guide by Q-Engineering that covers that very topic.

   ## ROS1 Installation Steps: